Zstacko/ost-sdk-go/Example/Pods/QRCode/README.md

 ## Tests

-Open the Xcode project and press `⌘-U` to run the te
+Open the Xcode project and press `⌘-U` to run the tests.

+Alternatively, all tests can be run from the terminal using [xctool](https://github.com/faceb